 Professor Guseva served as Vice Dean of Rutgers Law School (Newark) during the Law School's transition from a co-deanship structure to a united governance model.
 At Rutgers and other schools, Guseva has taught a broad range of courses, including Securities and Capital Market Regulation, Financial Regulation, Regulation of Cryptoassets, Corporate Finance, Commercial Law, Transactions, Transactional Competition, Accounting and Financial Statement Analysis, and International Business Transactions.
 In the fall of 2015, Guseva was a Visiting Scholar at Cornell Law School.
 Guseva has replicated Cornell’s Transactional Lawyering Competition at Rutgers Law.
 In the spring of 2021, Professor Guseva joined the Department of Legal Studies of the Central European University in Vienna, Austria, as a Visiting Professor.

-Prior to joining Rutgers, Professor Guseva was a Visiting Assistant Professor at Fordham Law School, where she taught Commercial Law and International Business Transactions, postdoctoral research fellow in the Program in the Law and Economics of Capital Markets at Columbia Law School, and Kauffman Legal Research Fellow at Columbia Law School.
-Her work experience includes positions with the European Investment Bank, the New York State Banking Department, and Sidley Austin, LLP.
-Professor Guseva holds an S.J.D. from Central European University (summa cum laude) and an LL.M. from Columbia University, where she received a Harlan Fiske Stone Scholar.
+Prior to her appointment at Rutgers, Professor Guseva was a Visiting Assistant Professor at Fordham Law School, where she taught Commercial Law and International Business Transactions, postdoctoral research fellow in the Program in the Law and Economics of Capital Markets at Columbia Law School, and Kauffman Legal Research Fellow at Columbia Law School.
+Professor Guseva holds an S.J.D. from Central European University (summa cum laude) and an LL.M. from Columbia University, where she was a Harlan Fiske Stone Scholar.